 Two major changes set the stage for the birth and potentially rapid growth of intraday repo as a funding tool.
-The recent high-rate environment gave broker-dealers and banks a strong incentive to find a cheaper source of intraday liquidity.
-For many firms, inefficiencies in cash and collateral management didn't register as especially important priorities when interest rates were near zero.
-The situation is much different with today's dramatically higher rates pushing up funding costs.
-Two major changes set the stage for the birth and potentially rapid growth of intraday repo as a funding tool.
 Most recently, the current spike in interest rates gave broker-dealers and banks a strong incentive to find a cheaper source of intraday liquidity.
 For many firms, inefficiencies in cash and collateral management didn't register as especially important priorities when interest rates were near zero.
 The situation is much different with today's dramatically higher rates pushing up funding costs.

 Thanks to an equally important change in technology, firms in search of better and cheaper alternatives now have a viable option.
 Even if sell-side firms had been motivated to employ intraday repo at any point over the past decade, they likely would have been disappointed.
 The existing infrastructure couldn't accommodate same-day trade settlement, and the technology needed to upgrade existing systems and processes didn't exist.
-"Until now, the main thing slowing down the settlement cycle has been people," says Broadridge's Christian Rasmussen.
+"Until now, the main thing slowing down the settlement cycle has been people," says UBS's Christian Rasmussen.
 "Any amount of manual input into a settlement process has the potential to introduce delays and errors."

 The emergence of distributed ledger technology has the potential to transform the way banks and broker-dealers access liquidity.
 DLT provides the velocity required for bilateral counterparties to instantaneously agree, execute, and settle an intraday repo transaction.
 In a DLT environment, collateral does not need to be physically transferred.
-Instead, the underlying security is immobilized, with ownership maintained through smart contracts utilizing a Digital Representation of Security.
+Instead, the underlying security is immobilized, with ownership maintained through smart contracts utilizing a Digital Representation of Security (DRS).
 The smart contract methodology employed by solutions like Broadridge's DLR platform streamlines the process by creating a mutualized workflow allowing both the cash lender and securities borrower to see the entire lifecycle of the trade in real-time.
-The DLT platform connects the existing settlement infrastructure with a DRS.
+The DLT platform connects the existing settlement infrastructure with a DRS .
 Both parties can monitor cash and securities and track the fee accrual throughout the duration of the trade, ensuring accurate settlement at a precise, predetermined time.